meginks/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. What is the purpose of using _sessions_?

+They allow you to persist data across requests so you don't have to provide the login credentials every time you make a new request to the server.

 1. What does bcrypt do to help us store passwords in a secure manner.

+It hashes the passwords using a key derivation function.

 1. What does bcrypt do to slow down attackers?

+It hashes each password multiple times, so an attacker would need to know the algorithm used, the hash itself, and how many times it went through the algorithm to generate the hash.

 1. What are the three parts of the JSON Web Token?
+- the header
+- the payload
+- the signature

 ## Project Set Up